 Imagine being in hospital and glancing out of the window.
 The first thing you see is a cemetery.
 Beautiful juxtaposition or unfortunate irony?
 Behind Charing Cross Hospital in Hammersmith is the oasis of Margravine Cemetery; now commonly used as a cut -through between the hospital and Barons Court station.
 Where once orchards and market gardens […]Read More Life Overlooking Death

-By Sheldon “Enough of the Victoriana!”
-I decreed to Christina.
-I was growing increasingly aware that our writings for the blog were taking us to the grand, decaying remains of death celebration at its peak and largely ignoring the newer places of rest which had opened in successive years: places where a fair number of […]Read More Two Cemeteries: One Purpose
+“Enough of the Victoriana!”
+I thought.
+I was growing increasingly aware that my writings for the blog were taking me to the grand, decaying remains of death celebration at its peak and largely ignoring the newer places of rest which had opened in successive years: places where a fair number of us will probably end […]Read More Two Cemeteries: One Purpose

 By Christina On the night of 30th November 1936, thousands of people gathered around Upper Norwood in south London to watch an iron and plate glass building known as The Crystal Palace burn to the ground.
 Many came because they had seen a strange orange glow in the sky, and they brought their families and […]Read More The Crystal Palace